hchencs/sec.hku.hk/content/_index.md

 ## Join

-We are recruiting brilliant graduate students, postdoctoral researchers, and research scientists who are passionate about exploring the frontier of cybersecurity and machine learning.
+We are recruiting brilliant researchers, postdoctoral scholars, and graduate students who are passionate about exploring the frontier of cybersecurity and machine learning.
 Please send your CV to `chenho AT hku.hk`